 Specialist provision for learners with physical disabilities and hearing and visual impairments exists mostly in general classes, but in some cases within separate settings.
 All education corresponds as far as possible to the learner’s non-disabled peers and the national curricula, with the emphasis on meeting individual needs.
-According to the national curricula, should be able to communicate in both written Swedish and sign language.
+According to the national curricula, learners with hearing impairments should be able to communicate in both written Swedish and sign language.
 Sign language is stated as their first language.

-The state offers support through the National Agency for Special Needs Education and Schools, which works to ensure that children, young people and adults – regardless of functional ability – have adequate conditions to fulfil their educational goals.
+The state offers support through the National Agency for Special Needs Education and Schools, which works to ensure that children, young people and adults – regardless of functional ability – have equitable conditions to fulfil their educational goals.

 This is done through:

-- Special needs support
+- Special educational needs support

 - Education in special schools

 - Accessible teaching materials

 The state runs three national and five regional special schools.
 Parents apply for their children to attend a special school.
 If the learner does not live within commuting distance, they can live at the school and take an active part in recreational activities during the school term.

 - visual impairment combined with additional disabilities (MDVI);

 - deafness or hearing impairment combined with intellectual disabilities;